-- Cages containing recently infected mice.
+- 1) Cages containing recently infected mice.
 Mice infected with M. tuberculosis in cages that have not been changed after the infection date.
 These cages are labeled with a piece of red tape by the researchers.
 These cages are also known as "red cages."
-Red cage mice are considered the higher risk for infection transmission, even though the risk of infection is very small given the fact that mice don't shed M. tuberculosis.
-A two-person technique must be followed when changing these cages; this cage change is known as "first cage change." - 2) Cages containing mice infected with M. tuberculosis that have been changed, at least one time, after the infection date.
+Red cage mice are considered a higher risk for infection transmission, even though the risk of infection is very small given the fact that mice don't shed M. tuberculosis.
+A twoperson technique must be followed when changing these cages; this cage change is known as "first cage change.". - 2) Cages containing mice infected with M. tuberculosis that have been changed, at least one time, after the infection date.
 These cages are labeled with a piece of yellow tape by the OLAC technician that performed the cage change.
 These cages are also known as "yellow cages." - 3) Cages containing non-infected mice.
 These animals have been recently brought into the NAF-ABSL3 for infection or other experimental uses.
-These cages are labeled with a piece of green tape.
-These cages are also known as "new mice" or "green cages."

 The cages will be changed according to an OLAC calendar determined by the NAF supervisor.

-The cages on each rack will be changed according to their "risk level"; Green cages first, then yellow cages and, at the end, red labeled cages.
+The cages on each rack will be changed according to their "risk level"; new (non-infected)

+cages first, then yellow cages and, at the end, red labeled cages.

-Rodent cages will be changed using proper safety practices as trained by the HCLD and the facility supervisor or training designee.
+Rodent cages will be changed using proper safety practices as trained by the HCLD and the trainer or training designee.
 Always wear all ABSL3 designated PPE, according to the Donning and Doffing SOP, and replace outer gloves if torn.
 Cages must only be opened within a BSC.

-Change rodent cages at the frequency outlined in the ACUC guideline Guidance on Exceptions Regarding Housing or Husbandry of Laboratory Animals or as instructed by the facility supervisor or veterinarian.
+Change rodent cages at the frequency outlined in the ACUC guideline Guidance on Exceptions

+Regarding Housing or Husbandry of Laboratory Animals or as instructed by the facility supervisor or veterinarian.

-Any technicians performing cage changes must complete the training indicated in the ABSL3 USERS ACCESS AND TRAINING PROGRAM as indicated on page 10 of this document, prior to performing this activity by themselves.
+Any technicians performing cage changes must complete the training indicated in the ABSL3 users access and training program as indicated on page 12 of this document, prior to performing this activity by themselves.